The Loews Philadelphia Hotel Is the Ideal Winter Getaway from NYC

 Bottom Line

-As a New Yorker who is frequently looking for a weekend getaway, Philadelphia is always top of mind.
-There’s so much to do and see—and a stay at the Loews is the perfect icing on the cake.
+As a New Yorker who is frequently looking for a weekend getaway, Philadelphia is always top of mind, especially during the holidays.
+There’s so much to do and see—and a stay at the Loews is the perfect way to make sure you have a memorable trip.